M0squ3ra/req.nvim/README.md

 - [x] Execute the request under the cursor from a `.req` buffer.
 - [x] Execute a visually selected request from a `.req` buffer.
 - [ ] Use environment groups for values such as `BASE_URL` and default headers.
+- [ ] Use inline variables to override environment values for a single request.
 - [ ] Combine multiple environment groups when running a request.
 - [ ] Prevent execution when selected environment groups override the same variable.
 - [ ] Import a `curl` command as a `.req` request.